Umeshkumarku1/ResTransfer/README.md

 **Example Workflow**

--Prepare the Query Genome and Reference Database:
+- Prepare the Query Genome and Reference Database:

--Place your genome FASTA file in the appropriate location.
+- Place your genome FASTA file in the appropriate location.

--Configure the reference database using makeblastdb:
+- Configure the reference database using makeblastdb:

 Copy code

 `makeblastdb -in reference.fasta -dbtype nucl -out reference_db`

 Run the Script: